Make digital photography easy and efficient. From download to delivery, get your complete digital photography workflow here!

 Your Mission: Organize your photos with an easy-to-navigate system.

-Spanki Mills’ all-portrait clientele is comprised of 75% seniors; the rest are families.
-To stay organized, she relies on an easy-to-manage method of folder-naming.
-“My families are labeled simply: by first name and last name, then organized by year.
-I label my seniors by name and high school.”
-The senior folders are further organized into additional folders: the top tier folder is the high school name – e.g., “Brooks High School.”
-Within the “Brooks” folder are folders labeled with graduation years: “2015,” “2016,” “2017,” etc. Each senior’s folder is placed in the appropriate year, making it simple for Mills to locate that client’s photographs at any time.
+Spanki’s senior folders are further organized into additional folders: the top tier folder is the high school name—e.g., “Brooks High School.”
+Within the “Brooks” folder are folders labeled with graduation years: “2015,” “2016,” “2017,” etc. Each senior’s folder is placed in the appropriate year, making it simple for Spanki to locate that client’s photographs at any time:

 Ginny Corbett stores her photographs on Western Digital’s My Books hard drives at home, and on My Passport drives while traveling.
 She labels each external hard drive with a year.
 “That way,” says Ginny, “when a client from 3 years ago emails me about their images, I can access that year’s hard drive and easily find their photographs.”

-The Take-Away: Practice consistent folder-naming, and you’ll never misplace images again!
-Label by year, name, genre, or location – it doesn’t matter, as long as you use a standardized system that’s easy to navigate.
+Practice consistent folder naming, and you’ll never misplace images again!
+Label by year, name, genre, or location—it doesn’t matter, as long as you use a standardized system that’s easy to navigate.

-Sharing, Showing, & Connecting Clients To Their Photos
+Share, Show, & Connect Clients to Their Photos

 Your Mission: Show your clients their photographs.